 How to do this:

 On your Poptin dashboard, look for the additional elements and click Coupon.
-Edit it accordingly and place it on your eCommerce pop up.
-For this popup, I used one of Poptin’s templates and customized it.
+Edit it accordingly and place it on your eCommerce popup.
+I used one of Poptin’s templates for this popup and customized it.

-Based on a study, the popular days of the week that people shop online are Mondays and Thursdays, and the peak time occurs between 8 to 9 in the evening.
+Based on a study, the popular days of the week people shop online are Mondays and Thursdays, and the peak time occurs between 8 to 9 in the evening.
 So what happens to the other time of the week/day?

 You can boost your traffic by promoting and giving significant value to customers who shop during non-peak hours.
 You can give them exclusive offers and discounted items, at the least.